Read more about How to minimize fat gain when you binge.

 The occasional feast won’t make you fat, but overeating on a regular basis will, though how quickly and to what extent depends on individual factors, starting with genetics.

 If you wish to lose fat, dieting and exercise come first.
 No supplement will replace either, but some supplements can make both more efficient.
-To know which supplements are backed by the evidence and how to take them (when, how much, and in what combinations), explore our website, or find all the practical information gathered in our constantly updated Fat Loss guide.
+To know which supplements are backed by the evidence and how to take them (when, how much, and in what combinations), explore our website, or find all the practical information gathered in our constantly updated Fat Loss Supplement Guide and Fitness Guide).

 - Does Garcinia Cambogia help with weight loss?